Prescott Ghost Talk 2014

 Where Arizona Legends Come Alive!

-Proceeds from the fundraiser benefit youth programs at PCA and the West Yavapai Guidance Clinic Foundation, Ghost Talk co-producers.
+Proceeds from the fundraiser benefit youth programs at PCA and our co-producer, West Yavapai Guidance Clinic Foundation

-According to Ghost Talk 2013 Playwright and Director Karen Murphy, "Ghost Talk is not only a nod to Arizona's past but an ode to drama's history.
-The ghostly folklore is presented through a blend of modern performance art, traditional storytelling, and theatrical genres from throughout the ages such as Greek tragedies, Victorian melodramas, Shakespearean prose, cowboy poetry, vaudeville, monologues, and musicals.
+According to Ghost Talk 2014 Playwright and Director Karen Murphy, "Ghost Talk is not only a nod to Arizona's past but an ode to drama's history.
+The ghostly folklore is presented through a blend of modern performance art, traditional storytelling, and theatrical genres from throughout the ages such as Greek tragedies, Victorian melodramas, Shakespearean prose, cowboy poetry, vaudeville, monologues, and the American musical.
 We pretty much throw everything, including the kitchen sink, at the audience to bring these stories and ghostly visions alive.
-And we use all the tricks of the trade in the process such as special effects, fog machines, eerie lighting, stylized make-up and masks, and period props and costumes to turn the PCA Theatre into a haunted crypt."
+And we use all the tricks of the trade in the process such as special effects, fog machines, eerie lighting, stylized make-up and masks, and period props and costumes that all help to turn the PCA Theatre into a haunted crypt."

 Featured Week of the Dead activities at the PCA are:

 The PCA Art Gallery's Day of the Dead Art Exhibit Oct.
 6 - Nov.2